kammas/aws-playground/Notes on AC SAP/Notes.md

 1. Missing objects.
 DMS does not migrate secondary indexes or non-primary key constraints.
 This will have to be done manually using native DB tools
 1. CDC (change data capture - replication) stuck after full load: Indexes should be there otherwise full table scan,

-DMS is used for a)Modernization, b)Migration and c)Replication purposes
+DMS is used for a)Modernization, b)Migration and c)Replication purposes<p>
 WQF (Workload Qualification Framework) can help visualizing of the timeline of the migration.
-It is an AMI provided by Amazon Marketplace with SCT preinstalled
+It is an AMI provided by Amazon Marketplace with SCT preinstalled<p>
-Best Practices exist in Playbooks
+Best Practices exist in Playbooks<p>
-We use SCT + DMS + Playbooks
+We use SCT + DMS + Playbooks<p>
-We use Multi AZ DMS for HA during replication
+We use Multi AZ DMS for HA during replication<p>
-DMS uses eventual consistency to replicate (CDC) by monitoring/pushing the transaction logs
+DMS uses eventual consistency to replicate (CDC) by monitoring/pushing the transaction logs<p>
 ##  [AdvancedDEMO] Database Migration Service-STAGE1 (6:08)
 ##  [AdvancedDEMO] Database Migration Service-STAGE2 (6:52)
 ##  [AdvancedDEMO] Database Migration Service-STAGE3-PART1 (11:16)